Site Map | Contact | Directory

 Click here to request admissions information

 Students develop leadership abilities through course work and practice experiences.
 Clinical and fieldwork experiences take place in community or public health settings selected according to individual student interests.
 The Advanced Community/Public Health Leadership and Program Development specialty requires completion of 103-106 course credits.
 Students choose between the Scholarly Project (3 credits) and Thesis (6 credits) for their capstone experience.
-Graduates are eligible for certification in Advanced Public Health Nursing through the American Nurses Credentialing Center (APHN-BC).
-Seattle University College of Nursing was granted a full 10-year accreditation by the Commission on Collegiate Nursing Education (CCNE) in 2002.
+Graduates are eligible for national certification exams.
+Seattle University College of Nursing was granted a full 10-year accreditation by the Commission on Collegiate Nursing Education (CCNE) in 2012.

 In addition: 1 year of High School or 1 quarter of college chemistry is also a major prerequisite.